Kingofhull/my-first-repo/README.md

-PROJECT DESCRIPTION
+# PROJECT DESCRIPTION
-i will be practicing the programme untill i master it, i will never giv up no matter the tough situaton, no pain no gain
+## i will be practicing the programme untill i master it, i will never giv up no matter the tough situaton, no pain no gain
+### workdone
+**thank you very much**